 Cremation or memorial jewelry, in which a portion of a loved one’s cremated remains are kept, is a way to honor and remember a loved one in a deeply personal way.

-A very popular trend today is to have a portion of the cremated remains used to make cremation or keepsake jewelry.
-Necklaces, lockets, pendants, rings, charms, beads, key chains…the options are almost endless.
-Cremation jewelry can be of special significance to the family of the deceased, since each family member gets to keep a tiny part of their loved one’s ashes, preserved as a wearable piece of art.
-It gives them the peace of mind that no matter where they are, their loved one can always be with them.
+There are myriad options, including necklaces, lockets, pendants, rings, charms, beads, and keychains.
+It allows each family member to keep part of their loved one’s ashes, preserved as a wearable piece of art.
+It gives them the peace of mind that their loved one can always be with them.

-The styles and designs of cremation jewelry include, but are not limited to, hearts, cylinders, religious symbols, and works of art.
+The styles and designs of cremation jewelry include hearts, cylinders, religious symbols, and works of art.
 Materials used to make memorial and cremation jewelry include gold, sterling silver, copper, brass, stainless steel, glass, wood, crystal, pewter, titanium, porcelain, and ceramic.

 Cremation Urn Jewelry

 Cremation urn jewelry refers to a tiny hollow vessel or decorative container that holds a bit of the ashes and can be worn like regular jewelry.
 Using a small funnel, the miniature container is filled with the ashes and then sealed off at the top.